How to Handle Employment Records After an Employee Resigns Post-Extended Maternity Leave?

 MANOKAVIN

-She has extended her leave for further period of three months.
-This period also include her experience period as she has extended her leave.
-After three months only she has submitted her resigntion.
+She has extended her leave for a further period of three months.
+This period also includes her experience as she has extended her leave.
+She submitted her resignation only after the additional three months.

 Manokavin